 It’s almost that time.
 Summer is almost over, the back-to-school commercials are in full swing, and the transition from summer fun to routines and homework is right around the corner.
 Starting a new school year is stressful, both for parents and children; but when a separation or divorce happened during the summer, it can be especially confusing for everyone.
 There are many details to handle and it is best to form a solid co-parenting plan to make sure everyone is on the same page before the first day arrives.
-Here are some tips for divorced parents to help keep the school year positive and organized.
+Here are back to school tips for divorced parents to help keep the new school year positive and organized.

 - Update The School: Take the time before school starts to reach out and explain the family situation.
 Specific details are not required, but it is helpful for the teachers to know the dynamics, home schedule if there is shared custody, and to be on the lookout for any emotional impact they may witness.
 Both parents should be added to any mailing lists; whether it is for newsletters, updates, fundraisers, or field trips.
 Many teachers will also try to accommodate separate parent-teacher conferences if that is requested.
 It is recommended that both parents set aside their personal differences for the benefit of the child and the meeting, but if that is not possible for some reason, it is better to have two meetings to avoid stress on the child.
 You should also request two copies of any paperwork sent home including forms, report cards, and letters.